juicedata/juicefs-csi-driver/README.md

 Juicefs CSI Driver separated JuiceFS client from CSI Driver since v0.10.0, CSI Driver upgrade will not interrupt existing PVs.
 If CSI Driver version >= v0.10.0, do operations below:

 * If you're using `latest` tag, simple run `kubectl rollout restart -f k8s.yaml` and make sure `juicefs-csi-controller` and `juicefs-csi-node` pods are restarted.
 * If you have pinned to a specific version, modify your `k8s.yaml` to a newer version, then run `kubectl apply -f k8s.yaml`.
 * Alternatively, if JuiceFS CSI driver is installed using Helm, you can also use Helm to upgrade it.

-If you want to upgrade CSI Driver from v0.9.0 to v0.10.0, follow [how to upgrade csi-driver from v0.9.0 to v0.10.0](./docs/upgrade-csi-driver.md).
+If you want to upgrade CSI Driver from v0.9.0 to v0.10.0, follow ["How to upgrade CSI Driver from v0.9.0 to v0.10.0"](./docs/upgrade-csi-driver.md).

 ### Before v0.10